-- 7.1 The default starting position will have the shooter standing straight, arms relaxed at sides. - 7.2 The Course of Fire (CoF) may stipulate an alternate start condition for the gun, the shooter, or both. - 7.3 Ear and eye protection must be in place for all participants and observers when the range is hot. - 7.4 Incorrect starting position

-A. See 3.6 A3
+- 7.1 The default starting position will have the shooter stand with wrists below belt. - 7.2 The Course of Fire (CoF) may stipulate an alternate start condition for the gun, the shooter, or both. - 7.3 Ear and eye protection must be in place for all participants and observers when the range is hot. - 7.4 Incorrect starting position - A. See 3.6 A3